 Urinary incontinence is the loss of ability to control the bladder.
 This problem is more common than many people know, but because it’s embarrassing, many suffer in silence.
 Incontinence can range from an occasional drop or two of urine accidentally released after sneezing to having sudden, uncontrollable needs to urinate.
-There are ways to alleviate this difficulty through lifestyle changes and/or medical treatment.
+There are ways to alleviate this difficulty through lifestyle changes and/or urinary incontinence treatment.

 Different Types of Incontinence

 There are several different types of bladder-control difficulties, including urge, stress, overflow, and functional incontinence.
 The symptoms will dictate the diagnosis, or a person may have a mixture of several of these types.
 Symptoms include urine leaking due to pressure from laughing, heavy lifting, or coughing.
 There may also be a problem with dribbling urine because the bladder isn’t fully emptied.
 The problem may stem from aging, childbearing/childbirth, infection, neurologic disorder, mental impairment, or physical challenge.
 It’s wise to see a doctor to rule out the most serious possibilities and to get advice on handling the symptoms.

 Reasons for Bladder-control Challenges